typelift/Aquifer/README.md

 Proxy<X, (), (), X, ()>
 ```

-By consulting the handy table of `typealias`es in `Proxy`.swift it's easy to see
+By consulting the handy table of `typealias`es in [`Proxy`](Aquifer/Proxy.swift)'s
-that this corresponds to the `Effect` alias.
-An `Effect` is *only* produced
+definition file it's easy to see that this corresponds to the `Effect` alias.
+An
-when every input and output from all parts of the pipe have been fused away,
+`Effect` is *only* produced when every input and output from all parts of the pipe
-leaving only a program that can be run with the `runEffect` combinator.
+have been fused away, leaving only a program that can be run with the `runEffect`
+combinator.

 Putting it all together yields